tchoopojcharoen/XICRO/docs/installation.rst

 Download
 ********
-Simply download this "metapackage_" to your workspace and build it.
+To use XICRO, you must create a meta-package for the code generation called "Xicro" and this repository to that meta-package.
+Build the workspace to finish the installtion.
+Assume that the workspace is named [xxx_ws] and located in the Home directory.

 .. code-block:: sh